 I can’t say for certain how all charitable giving works in the United States, but I know that many charitable organizations often work towards “goals” of $X amount of money.
 Not always, but in many cases, charitable organizations publish their goals and inform contributors of their progress toward those goals.
 CharityNavigator, GoFundMe, Kiva, KickStarter, and others are well known for publishing goals and contributions.
 I have contributed money to many online charitable causes.

 Seeing the many tweets from Bery, I was curious about the progress of this dogs situation.
 Did we reach the goal?
 Is the surgery scheduled?
 How much more money was needed in order to perform the procedures?
 “We can do this!”
 I thought to myself.
-I felt like a team player that was sitting on the edge of my chair in suspense while my team was about to score the winning goal.
+I felt like a team player that was sitting on the edge of my chair in suspense while my team was about to score the winning goal to end the game.

 Bery had pinned this tweet to the top of her twitter feed: